Divorce - Filing for in Nova Scotia

 Yes.
 If you have a written agreement on everything relating to your divorce you can apply for an uncontested divorce together as 'joint applicants'.
 This is called a Joint Application for Divorce.
 A written agreement may be a Separation Agreement (see the page on separation), or a Corollary Relief Order that you both sign to show you are agreeing to its terms.

-If you decide to apply for a divorce as joint applicants, you do not have to serve the Joint Application for Divorce on your spouse, since he or she is co-signing the application.
+If you decide to apply for a divorce as joint applicants, you do not have to serve (have it delivered to your spouse in person) the Joint Application for Divorce on your spouse, since he or she is co-signing the application.

 For more about the different ways to apply for a divorce, and the difference between a contested and uncontested divorce, go to nsfamilylaw.ca